 note.
 An aura of sorrow and regret permeates your mind.
 At this point of the album, the whole atmosphere darkens.

-a cold feeling.
+possess a cold feeling.
 This is a total contrast to what came before.
-They keyboards are utilized more than on the other songs, to
+They keyboards are utilized more than on the other songs,

-add to the dark aura.
+to add to the dark aura.
 As the song progresses, the pace slows down a bit.
 This is only for the refrain.
-Production-wise, the
+Production-wise,

-album sounds fairly clear, though not overdone.
-It's not quite as professional as an early Tiamat album, but it's done well
+the album sounds fairly clear, though not overdone.
+It's not quite as professional as an early Tiamat album, but it's done

 "Black clouds in the sky opening my eyes